rileytinianov/rileytinianov.github.io/_projects/Delta Robot/index.md

 ---
 layout: post
 title: CAD and Prototyping
-description:  This section is a miscillaneous place to show off a few designs/prototypes I made during my time at UCSB.
+description:  This section shows off a few miscellaneous designs/prototypes I made during my time at UCSB.
 I began work on a delta robot to use as a robotics demonstration for underclassmen, but funding was halted before the hardware could be completed.
 I also designed and machined a metal airmotor as a machine shop project.

 skills:
 - Solidworks